scheinerman/McConstant.jl/README.md

-# McConstant
+# `McConstant`
-Compute the largest number of McNuggets that cannot be purchased.
+What is the largest number of McNuggets that cannot be purchased?

 ## Buying McNuggets